camera_roll_wrt_solar_north

 Notes

-The angle is undefined when the projection of world_up (or view_up) onto the view plane has near-zero magnitude — most commonly when the view direction is parallel (or anti-parallel) to world_up (a gimbal-like case).
+The angle is undefined (returns numpy.nan) when the projection of world_up or view_up onto the view plane has near-zero magnitude — most commonly when the view direction is parallel or anti-parallel to world_up (a gimbal-lock-like condition).

 Examples